Manish-785/WiDS_Assignments/README.md

 What's Inside?
 Assignments: The heart of the project.
 Check out each assignment's folder for specific instructions and requirements.
 Dive in, and let's tackle these challenges together!

-Solutions: Here's where the magic happens.
-I've organized my solutions neatly, including code files, documentation.
+Solutions: The good stuff!
+I've included my solutions directly in the main.py file within each assignment folder.
+You can find the code, comments, and everything you need right there.